Get in touch if you have any questions regarding this workshop or MLH Localhost.

 SPARK is a subset of the Ada programming language that does program verification.
 It checks for syntax errors, run-time errors, and proof of properties.
 This means that your code is bug-free before you deploy it.

-Participants will be required to have a computer that can connect to the Internet and run the following software:
+Participants will be required to have a computer that can connect to the Internet and a web browser.

 While there are no formal prerequisites for this workshop, participants will benefit from some experience with languages such as Java, C, and C++.